The Substance and Pornography Addicted

-Today we are experiencing an epidemic of substance abuse disorders, particularly related to heroin usage.
-At the same time we are witnessing an epidemic of pornography and promiscuity that are severely harming marriages, children and the culture and are contributing to the major retreat from Catholic marriages.
+Today we are experiencing an epidemic of substance abuse disorders, particularly related to alcohol, opioids and heroin, as well as marijuana use.
+At the same time we are witnessing an epidemic of pornography and sexual promiscuity that are severely harming marriages, young adults, children and the culture and are contributing to the retreat from Catholic marriages.

 Extent of the Problem

 Addictive disorders present a major threat to marriage, youth and family life.
 Tobacco and alcohol use are by far the most prevalent addictive behaviors and cause the large majority of the harm.
 It is estimated that 11% of deaths in males and 6% of deaths in females each year are due to tobacco.
 (Growing, LR.
 2015.
 Global statistics on addictive behaviors: 2014 status report.
 Addiction, 110: 904-919).

 In 2011, more than 21 million Americans needed treatment for a problem related to alcohol or drugs, according to the National Survey on Drug Use and Health.
 In addition, addiction to marijuana and internet pornography are of epidemic proportions.

 Addictions are common, chronic and relapsing disease that develop through a multistep process.
 The high 12-month prevalence rates approximate those of other mental disorders as well as chronic physical disorders with major public health impact (Merikangas & McClair, 2012).
 The impact of addictions on morbidity and mortality is high worldwide (Ducci & Gold, 2012).
 Also, particularly troubling are high rates of overdose and death occurring among heroin addicts with younger users at greater risk (Degenhardt, et al, 2011).
 An association with increased mortality has been also found among cocaine/amphetamine users.
 (Arendt, et al., 2011).